sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 From these numbers, one can see that the amount of regarded data is significantly increased by around factor 8.5.

+# Methodology

+## Data Preprocessing

+#### Duplicates and Missing Values

+The competitions and matches files could simply be imported using the standard Python3 json import function.
+They did not include any duplicates or missing rows.
+While there was no further preprocessing needed for the competitions set, the matches needed to be enriched by the event-specific data of the events files to have the feature set (X) and the output set (y) for the classification algorithms.

+#### Feature Set Reduction

 In order to score, a team typically needs to get adequately close to the goal.
 This is typically performed by
   - conquering the ball in a dribble, duel, clearance, by a misleading pass of the oppenent or by getting a free kick, penalty kick or throw-in,
   - then (optionally) passing the ball between players to come closer to the door